EnsemblGSOC/chanaka-gsoc-2017/README.md

 All the main 3 components are finish according to the plan and ready to use.
 As I mentioned earlier, each project repository has seperate instructions on how to run these applications. `Ensembl OLD to New Database Converter` and `Ensembl Elastic Rest API` are back end applications and `Ensembl-UI` is the component which users are interacting with.
 So here's how we have to use it.

+As for now, we only have tracks for type `gene` only.
+So you have to search only that track type as shown in the image.
+And also when searching the input field `Free Text Search` is mandetory.
+And other filed,you can leave empty.
+And also all these applications are hosted in free testing servers.
+So sometimes performance can be little slow when searching new tracks.

 ![Ensembl-UI](https://github.com/EnsemblGSOC/chanaka-gsoc-2017/blob/master/Ensembl-UI-Demo.png "Ensembl-UI")